pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0110.md

 libraries!
 The [Async Algorithms][async-algos-gh] package comes with an [`AsyncSequenceValidation`][async-algos-validate-library] library with tools specifically designed to make testing async code a deterministic process.
-It needs this tool in order to write reliable, deterministic tests for its various operators, such as `debounce`, `throttle` and more.
+It needs this tool in order to write reliable, deterministic tests for its various operators, such as `debounce`, `throttle`, and more.

 The way it accomplishes this is by [overriding the global enqueue hook][async-algos-hook-override] that Swift uses when new asynchronous tasks are created.
 And that hook is publicly exposed to us